SHampton22/SHampton22/README.md

 ### Glad to see you here!
 I’m a Front End Software Developer.
-I am currently enrolled in at Turing School of Software and Design.
+I have recently graduated from the Turing School of Software and Design.
 With the skills I have learned I am able to develop client-facing apps and websites.
 I am currently using GitHub to showcase the projects I have built while in school.